Links on Android Authority may earn us a commission. Learn more.

 I personally tested Pokemon X, Animal Crossing New Leaf, and Super Mario 3D Land.
 The LG V60 managed to power through most of these titles at perfectly good frame rates.
 However, Kirby’s Extra Epic Yarn was prone to stutter and slowdown now and again.
 Super Mario 3D Land was also sullied by stutter often enough that it made gameplay a little annoying.

-We also tested the Snapdragon 660-toting Vivo V11 Pro, and it ran Pokemon X at borderline-playable speeds (with frame-rates varying between the high teens and twenties).
-Kirby’s Extra Epic Yarn simply had too many major frame-drops and stuttering moments to be an enjoyable experience.
-Super Mario 3D Land ran in slow motion (although not quite a slideshow) and had plenty of stutter too.
-Animal Crossing definitely ran at a faster pace than both Kirby and Mario, but again, you’re looking at stutters every few seconds.
+We also tested the Snapdragon 660-toting Vivo V11 Pro, and it ran Pokemon X at borderline-playable speeds (with frame rates varying between the high teens and twenties).
+Kirby’s Extra Epic Yarn simply had too many major frame drops and stuttering moments to be an enjoyable experience.
+Super Mario 3D Land ran in slow motion (although not quite a slideshow) and had plenty of stutters, too.
+Animal Crossing ran at a faster pace than both Kirby and Mario, but again, you’re looking at stutters every few seconds.
 Fortunately, the nature of the game means that stutters aren’t as detrimental to the experience.

-Hoping to emulate 3DS titles on a low-end smartphone (e.g. Snapdragon 450, Snapdragon 625)?
-We installed the emulator on the Xiaomi Redmi 5, and all of the above titles failed to get into gameplay at all.
+Hoping to emulate 3DS titles on a low-end smartphone (e.g., Snapdragon 450, Snapdragon 625)?
+We installed the emulator on the Xiaomi Redmi 5, and all of the above titles failed to get into the gameplay at all.

 3DS games also generally vary from a few hundred megabytes all the way up to roughly 3GB, so you’ll want to free up some space or (if possible) use a microSD card if you’ve got 8GB or 16GB of internal storage.

 The cult classic: Sega Dreamcast